kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v9.0.0.0.8.6, 10 May 2026:
+- New feature: New callbacks by ChemODun.

+v9.0.0.0.8.5, 7 May 2026:
+- Compatibility: Update to 9.0 beta 9 of the base lua files.
+- Bug-fix: Map Menu > Information menu: missing "row" parameter after a custom callback function.
+- Bug-fix: Doh!
+I Forgot to pack the fixed files for the two bug fixes below (from the previous update) into the subst files.
+Sorry, my bad.
+- Bug-fix: UIX's sort by distance from object breaks the objects list sometimes.
+Fixed by ChemODun.
+Thanks!
+- Bug-fix: Another bug in Map > Mission Offers / Mission Manager: If there were no missions in a mission type, the menu would break.

+v9.0.0.0.8.3, 5 May 2026:
+- Bug-fix: Map > Mission Offers / Mission Manager: If there were no missions in a mission type, the menu would break.
+- Bug-fix: Map > Mission Offers / Mission Manager: The internal list of variables for the expanded/collapsed flags for missions were not getting cleaned-up properly.

 v9.0.0.0.8.2, 5 May 2026:
 - Bug-fix: Missing calback in the Map > Property Owned menu that prevent mods that use that callback from working.
 Fix by ChemODun.
 - Bug-fix: Bug in the Diplomacy menu that incorrectly sent nil data to callback functions.
 Fix by ChemODun.